rpicolet/droidACK/README.md

    `IMediatorModule` and their abstract implementations.
 The events themselves are published as `Property` enums to which `IMediatorModules` can subscribe individually.
-A `Property` refers to a convenient set of `IModel` state changes, including instance selections, which are propagated to all child `IModuleMediators` to coarsely sync `View` updates for all dependent `IModel` instances.
+A `Property` refers to a convenient set of `IModel` state changes.
+These can include instance selections, which are propagated to all child `IModuleMediators` to coarsely sync `View` updates for all dependent `IModel` instances.